kcsillery/MyGardenOfTrees_PilotTrials/README.md

 - **`7_MG_climate_transfer_distance.r`**
-  Germination rate as a function of geographic and environmental transfer distances between provenance and garden *(Figure S10)*
+  Germination rate as a function of geographic and environmental transfer distances between provenance and garden *(Figure S11)*

 - **`8_MG_prov_specific_slopes.r`**
   Testing provenance specific slopes for environmental gradients *(Wald test reported in the text)*

 ---
 ### `docs/`

-Supporting Information files as referenced in the manuscript.
+Supporting Information for the accepted manuscript: Figs S1–S11, Tables S1–S5, and Methods S1–S3.
+Methods S1–S3 are also supplied to the journal as Supporting Information.

+- **`Dataset_S1.zip`** contains the XLSForms and associated media files used for standardized data collection in the *MyGardenOfTrees* citizen science project.
+Dataset S1 is available from this repository.

 - **`Figures_S1-14_Table_S1.pdf`**
   Supplementary figures and table, including: